Grace-Kan/Meal-Tracker/README.md

 - As a user I want to be able to load my meals of the week from file

 #Phase 4: Task 2
-food was added to breakfast of Monday's log on Thu Mar 31 16:21:58 PDT 2022
+food was added to breakfast of Monday's log on Fri Apr 01 14:17:14 PDT 2022

-eggs was added to breakfast of Monday's log on Thu Mar 31 16:22:04 PDT 2022
+bread was added to breakfast of Monday's log on Fri Apr 01 14:17:21 PDT 2022

-food was removed from breakfast of Monday's log on Thu Mar 31 16:22:11 PDT 2022
+food was removed from breakfast of Monday's log on Fri Apr 01 14:17:29 PDT 2022

+1 servings added to bread on Fri Apr 01 14:17:36 PDT 2022

 #Phase 4: Task 3